Dr. Timothy Ricker

 |

 Erica BicknaseMy research interests include task performance, cognitive control, and rehabilitation psychology.
-I am currently pursuing a bachelor's degree in psychology and intend to continue my education by earning a Doctor of Occupational Therapy (OTD).
-Through this path, I aim to apply evidence-based interventions that support cognitive function and enhance quality of life in clinical settings.
-I am particularly interested in integrating psychological principles into therapeutic practices to improve everyday performance and facilitate recovery.
+I am currently pursuing a bachelor's degree in psychology and intend to continue my education with a graduate degree.
+I aim to apply evidence-based interventions that support cognitive function and enhance quality of life.
+I am particularly interested in integrating psychological principles into therapeutic practices to improve everyday experiences.

 |